-McElhearn, meanwhile, argues that relying purely on Apple’s systems isn’t enough.
+McElhearn, meanwhile, argues that relying purely on the systems that Apple has implemented isn’t enough.
 For example, while Gatekeeper can block apps that originate from third-party or untrusted developers, it can easily be bypassed by the user with a couple of clicks.

 While Gatekeeper gives you plenty of warning that ignoring its checks is a bad idea, it still lets you do it with relative ease.

 Both points cut to the heart of the biggest vulnerability in Mac security: Us.
 Humans are fallible creatures, open to manipulation or just plain laziness.

 We may think that an app has been unnecessarily flagged by Gatekeeper (or get “dialogue fatigue” and allow it to run without thinking), thereby inadvertently opening the door to malware.
 Or we may see a well-made forgery of a trustworthy website, leading to us giving away our bank details to fraudsters and malcontents.

 In cases like these, neither your Mac’s layers of built-in security nor third-party antivirus apps can offer you 100% protection.

 The obvious conclusion seems to be that you should install antivirus software on your Mac (we’ve rounded up the best options for you).
 But as we noted above, there are some important caveats, and it’s certainly not the only precaution you should take.

 An efficient, fast antivirus app can be a useful tool in keeping your Mac safe.